Iocalhorst/openDonk/README.md

 >Credit for the cringe code belongs to me.

-Note :
->no worky on windows. multiprocessing/pickling issue. ill fix it soon.
+Note : it does work on my win11 machine now, but theres still a bunch of ugly multiprocessing/pipe errors.